Oscar’s – Revamped Supercharged Sunday Brunch At Conrad Centennial Singapore

 • S$40++ per child (6 to 12 years old) / Children aged 5 years and below dine for free.

-– The Hotel reserves the right to amend the above Terms & Conditions without prior notice.
+· The management reserves the right to amend the terms and conditions without prior notice.

 Conrad Centennial Singapore, 2 Temasek Boulevard, Singapore 038982